Student-Satellite-IITB/STADS/Star_Matching/Star_Matching_Catalogues/README.md

 ### Author - KT Prajwal Prathiksh

-This repository contains the code to generate the Star Catalogues required for **Star Matching** - block of STADS.
+This folder contains the code to generate the Star Catalogues required for **Star Matching** - block of STADS.

 We currently use the SKY2000 Star Catalogue.